FutureOnVR/VR-on-Linux-Mint/README.md

 # VR-on-Linux-Mint
 How To Play SteamVR (inlcuding UEVR) Games on Linux Mint using a Quest 3 + Nvidia (5080) GPU

-Please see the PDF and/or HTML files for the full guide.
+Please see the PDF for the full guide.

-The latest version is currently 1.1
+The latest version is currently 1.1, available here: https://github.com/FutureOnVR/VR-on-Linux-Mint/releases/tag/v1.1

 ## Useful Links